wjakob/nanobind/docs/api_core.rst

       Analogous to ``self[key]`` in Python, where ``key`` is an arithmetic type (e.g., an integer).
-The result is wrapped in an :cpp:class:`accessor <detail::accessor>` so that it can be read and written.
+The result is wrapped in an :cpp:class:`accessor <detail::accessor>` so that it can be read and converted.
+Write access is not possible.

       The function overrides the generic version in :cpp:class:`detail::api` and is more efficient for tuples.